Swap to Finance & accounting or Sales & marketing or go back to all job sectors

 You'll usually need:

-This will help you gain some of the knowledge and skills you need to apply for trainee or apprenticeship roles.
+This may help you get some of the knowledge and skills you need to apply for trainee or apprenticeship roles.

 You'll usually need:

-You could work for private companies, government or local authorities.
+You could work for private companies, non-government organisations, charities or public bodies.